vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 # Drawbacks

-This solution is not a silver bullet but I don't think one exists because of the different data fetching strategies and how they can define the architecture of the application.
+This solution is not a silver bullet but I don't think one exists because of the different data fetching strategies and how they can define the architecture of the application and its UX.

 - Less intuitive than just awaiting something inside `setup()`
-- Requires an extra `<script>` tag but only for views
+- Requires an extra `<script>` tag but only for views.
+Is it feasible to add a macro `definePageLoader()`?

 # Alternatives